 After 4,760 man-hours and utilizing 2,277,000 beads, the Vochol was completed.
 The seven-month-long project was finalized at the Muse de Arte Popular in Mexico City.

 All the images depicted on the Vochol represent the Huichol culture.
 On the roof is pictured a large sun and four eagles, representing the union between men and the gods.

 The sides of the car are decorated with images of the gods of fire, corn, sun, peyote, and deer, while on the back of it is a shaman steering a canoe.
 On the hood, there are two snakes above clouds symbolizing rain.

 There is also a representation of the Eye of God.
 Depicted as a figure with five points it illustrates the light, strength, knowledge, history, agriculture and the present time, while the center represents the source of life.

 On the front fenders of the Vochol are inscribed the phrases “100 years since the Mexican Revolution” and “200 years of Independence” in the native Huichol language.

-It is considered “The most Mexican Vocho” of all.
+It is considered “The most Mexican Vochol” of all.
 After it was completed in 2010, the Vochol toured different parts of Mexico and the world starting with the contemporary art fair Zona MACO and the Museum of Popular Art in Mexico City, and extending its voyage to museums in the United States, Europe, Asia, and South America.

-It has been exhibited in the Smithsonian, the National Museum of the American Indian in Washington, the Musée de Quad Branly in Paris, the exhibition of Potters Fields Park in London, and many others.
+This fascinating Volkswagen bug with beads has been exhibited in the Smithsonian, the National Museum of the American Indian in Washington, the Musée de Quad Branly in Paris, the exhibition of Potters Fields Park in London, and many others.